It's Your Choice 2017

 Step 1 – Choose a Plan Design

 First, decide which plan design you would like.
 The following is a summary of the two primary health insurance plan designs of the Wisconsin Public Employers (WPE) Group Health Insurance Program.
-For more plan design information, choose the Health Plan Options tab in the navigation bar above.
+For more plan design information, choose the Compare Plan tab in the navigation bar above.

 - IYC Local Health Plan:

 Most members are enrolled in this plan.
-Participants can choose from a variety of health plan providers that offer the same uniform benefits package.
+This plan allow you to choose from a variety of health plan providers that offer the same uniform benefits package.

 Note: While these health plan providers all offer the same uniform benefits package, this does not mean that they will treat all illnesses or injuries in an identical manner.
 Treatment will vary depending on patient needs, the physicians’ preferred practices, and the health plan provider's managed care policies and procedures.